hhaofan/CMM21-Projects-Overview/README.md

 # CMM21-Projects-Overview
-This is a brief introduction to the 6 project I have done in the CMM course, given by ETH CRL group.
+This is a brief introduction to the projects I have done in the CMM course, given by ETH CRL group.
+All of the projects were written in C++.
 The most interesting contents of each project is listed below: